Toyota bZ4X: Subaru Solterra

 The rebadged version of the bZ4X is sold by Subaru as the Subaru Solterra (スバル・ソルテラ, Subaru Sorutera).
 The name Solterra derives from sol and terra, Latin words for and respectively.
 The Solterra features minor design changes on the interior and exterior, including regen paddles, a squared steering wheel, and a tweaked frontend and rear lights.
 It uses the same e-TNGA platform rebranded to "e-Subaru Global Platform" (e-SGP).
 The Solterra went on sale in mid-2022 in Japan, US, Canada, Europe, and China.

 In Japan, the Solterra is offered in ET-SS (FWD and AWD) and ET-HS (AWD only) grade levels.
 Unlike the bZ4X in Japan, the Solterra is available for purchase.

+The Solterra STI Concept was introduced at 2022 Tokyo Auto Salon.
+The Solterra STI Concept equipped with STI parts has already been released.
+The lower end of the body is vibrant with a cherry red front lip spoiler, side steps, and rear under spoiler, and the upper rear end is equipped with a large roof spoiler.

 Solterra vehicles use the same Toyota Safety Sense collision avoidance system, even though it is rebranded as Subaru EyeSight.
 They also use the same Toyota connected services for in-car navigation and entertainment, with branding removed.